-Amlwch Breakwater is famous for its copper mines and there are relics from this period of history dotted about, as well as the ‘Copper Kingdom” visitor centre just above the harbour.
+Amlwch Harbour is famous for its copper mines and there are relics from this period of history dotted about, as well as the ‘Copper Kingdom” visitor centre just above the harbour.
 The sea has a nice blue/green tinge to it and looks very inviting, very cold though throughout the year.

 A small breakwater on the north coast of Anglesey, with rocky outcrops jutting out either side of the entrance which in fair weather are accessible.
 It takes around 30 minutes by car from the Britannia Bridge crossing.
 Fish can be had all round, the inside is particularly good when on a mini’s species hunt with plenty around during the summer months.